 The majority of IPPE experiences are done near your home address.
 There may be instances; especially for institutional IPPE experiences where this may be difficult.
 In those instances, we recommend students complete their institutional IPPE hours over winter break in Rhode Island where housing may be available.

 Do I need to get backgrounds checks or drug screenings?

 Background checks are done annual through the College and certain experiences may require background checks, drug screenings, or both.
 The office of Experiential Education will relay all requirements to each student before their experience.

 Can I nominate a new pharmacy or practice site near my hometown?

-You Office of Experiential Education will consider nominations of both community and hospital sites that are currently not affiliated with the College of Pharmacy.
+The Office of Experiential Education will consider nominations of both community and hospital sites currently not affiliated with the College of Pharmacy.
 Sites will only be approved if both parties sign a legal affiliation agreement and the site offers a quality educational experience.

 Are there other requirements before I start my IPPE?